bniculea/beginning-programming/Session2/content.md

 #### 1.1 Exercises
 - Create a function named ***displayFirstName*** which displays  your name
-- Repeat the previous exercise only that now pass the name as a parameter
 - Create a function which takes as input the width and the height of a rectangle and displays it.
 - Repeat the previous exercises only that know, the function should return the value instead of displaying it